sixper/EmployeeSalary/README.md

 Tax: 0 if salary less than 1000 %3 otherwise

-Bonus: 30 TL every hour excess 40 hours.
+Bonus: 30 TL every hour which excess 40 hours.

-Salary Raise: %5 if experience less than 9 %10 if between 9-19 and %10 if more than 20 years.
+Salary Raise: %5 if experience less than 9, %10 if between 9-19 and %10 if more than 20 years.

 ![](img/1.png)